JMeter Plugins for Reporting

 for MacOS and Linux: JMeterPluginsCMD.sh

 Ta-da!
 All of the reasons behind your performance issues are depicted on the graphs.
 You are now ready to run your load tests on JMeter and analyze your test results via the useful JMeter Plugins.
-To get weekly updates on JMeter, you may sign up for our newsletter.
+To learn all updates on JMeter, keep reading the best load testing blog, Loadium.